ichuang/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_rerun.rst

       Course** and **View Live** options appear for each course.

       .. image:: ../../../shared/building_and_running_chapters/Images/Rerun_link.png
-        :alt: A course listed on the dashboard with the Re-run Course and View Live options shown
+        :alt: A course listed on the dashboard with the Re-run Course and View Live options shown.
         :width: 600

    #.
 Locate the course you want to re-run and select **Re-Run Course**.
 The